Here’s How You Can Prepare For Rising Gas Prices and Taxes

 Why are gas prices rising?
 To understand how to prepare for rising gas prices, you also need to understand the factors that affect them.

-According to the U.S. Energy Information Administration, four main factors determine the retail price of gasoline:
+According to the U.S. Energy Information Administration (EIA), four main factors determine the retail price of gasoline:

-- Crude oil costs — which is considered the primary factor
+- Crude oil costs — that’s the primary driver of changing prices

 - Refining costs and profits